ElSagnol/PocketVJ-CP-exh/ROADMAP.md

 **Roadmap / Next Steps:** <p/>

+-fix bug: connecting to a wifi does not serve internet...
+DNS error? iprule?

 - fix bug when clock on screen, after stop it does not go away

 - Add Buttons to trigger dmxshow together with videoplayer sync (already works with osc/scheduler)